clawdius/yt-reshuffler/README.md

 <p align=center> <i>Image does not represent final quality, because it's still Work In Progress, after all </i></p>

 ## # Why?
-Youtube default playlist shuffler sucks, my playlist has 1000+ songs and the shuffler died before shuffling my entire playlist, so I made those online "Youtube Randomizer" thing for desktop, powered by [Electron](https://www.electronjs.org/) type shii 🔥🔥.
+- Youtube default playlist shuffler sucks, my playlist has 1000+ songs and the shuffler **died** before shuffling my entire playlist. <sup><sub>(Theoretically.
+90% chance I just made this up, maybe)</sub></sup>
+- When listening to a playlist on YouTube, the maximum musics displayed on a single page is around **250 musics**.
+The problem is, I can't freely navigate my entire 1000+ musics on the same page, which is sucks.

+So I made those online "Youtube Randomizer" thing for desktop, powered by [Electron](https://www.electronjs.org/) type shii 🔥🔥

 Heavily inspired <sup><sub>(probably the only reason, to be honest)</sub></sup> by [Youtube Playlist Randomizer](https://youtube-playlist-randomizer.bitbucket.io/), big thanks to whoever made that masterpiece.